Kurt Luchs has written humor all of his life for nearly every medium.

 - In television, he has written comedy for Bill Maher at Politically Incorrect and Craig Kilborn at the Late Late Show.

 - In radio, he was a staff writer for the comedy prep service the Complete Sheet, and later for American Comedy Network, which he also managed.
-Since 2002 he has edited and frequently contributed to The Big Jewel, a leading site for literary humor.
+From 2002 to 2019 he edited and frequently contributed to The Big Jewel, a leading site for literary humor, which now exists as an online archive and an eternal monument to the foolishness of humanity.

 - As a member of the sibling comedy troupe the Luchs Brothers, he co-wrote and sang the independent hit novelty single “Kill Me I’m Rotten,” the world’s first (and still only) Sex Pistols parody, which was featured on the Dr. Demento syndicated radio show and has been officially re-released and bootlegged several times.
 The Luchs Brothers’ original WWII propaganda parody script, Dirk Scabbard — Home Front Hero, won the American Radio Theater scriptwriting contest.